LuisOrtizF/Smart_Markers/README.md

         //Print the depth value at the center of the image: std::cout << depth_image.at<float>(depth_image.rows/2, depth_image.cols/2) << std::endl;
         ```
-        * `depth.txt`: contains the index of the depth images, e.g., `timestamp depth/timestamp.png`.
+        * `depth.txt`: contains the index of the depth images, e.g., `timestamp depth/timestamp.png.`
         * `/rgb`: color images (left camera).
-        * `rgb.txt`: contains the index of the color images, e.g., `timestamp rgb/timestamp.png`.
+        * `rgb.txt`: contains the index of the color images, e.g., `timestamp rgb/timestamp.png.`
         * `/sm_data/sm_cam.yml`: contains the camera's intrinsic parameters.
-        * `/sm_data/sm_map.yml`: contains the 3D id and position (in the marker reference system) of the 4 corners of each marker.
+        * `/sm_data/sm_map.yml`: contains the 3D id and position (in the marker reference system) of the four corners of each marker.
     + Example:
         ```
         ./test_sm_mapping <video.svo> <pms_data.txt> <aruco_config.yml> </Desktop> <0.1295> <00000>"